a-angeliev/Shoecommerce/client/README.md

 # Welcome to Shoecommerce

-The project uses React and the code is organized in components.
-The application is an e-commerce product for selling shoes.
-Contains most of the functions of a real e-commerce application, such as registration, filters, wishlist, order history, cart, checkout, sorting, and many more.
+This project was built using React, with the code organized into components.
+The application serves as an e-commerce platform for selling shoes, offering a wide range of functionalities found in a real e-commerce application.
+These features include registration, product filters, a wishlist, order history, a shopping cart, checkout, sorting, and much more.

 # Access the application